jgaa/restc-cpp/README.md

  - Debian Testing
  - Debian Bookworm
- - Debian Bullseye (Stable)
+ - Debian Bullseye
  - Debian Buster
  - Windows 10 / Microsoft Visual Studio 2019, Community version using vcpkg for dependencies
  - Ubuntu Xenial (LTS)
+ - Ubuntu Jammy (LTS)

 Support for MacOS has been removed after Apples announcement that their love for privacy was just a marketing gimmick.

 Fedora is currently disabled in my CI because of failures to start their Docker containers.
 (Work in progress).
-Ubuntu Jammy don't work in docker with my Jenkins  CI pipeline, so I have no reliable way to test it.
-Windows 11 cannot be run on my KVM /QEMU system, because it don't support "secure" boot, so I have no way to test it.

 The Jenkins setup is [here](ci/jenkins).